JMccProgress/chef-web-docs/content/chef_compliance_phase.md

 ### Reporters

-Reporters control what is done with the resulting report after the Chef InSpec run.
-Either a single value or a list of multiple values is supported.
+Reporters control how the results of the Chef InSpec scan are stored and shared.
+Reporters support one or more values in a list.
 The default is the `json-file` reporter.

 Reporters can send Compliance Phase results to: